(406) 404-1600

 • SPR 5301Spiritual Foundations

 SPR 5301 is an introduction to spiritual formation and discipleship.
-It is meant to give the student a basis to begin to reflect on their own spiritual journey and formation as well as consider what practices and actions might further their journey toward being formed into the image of Christ.
+The course begins by discussing the nature of the human person, and the importance of adventure and the arts to spirituality.
+It then proceeds to give the student a basis to begin to reflect on their own spiritual journey and formation, as well as consider what practices and actions might further their journey toward being formed into the image of Christ.
+SPR 5301 is a prerequisite for all 6000-7000 level Spiritual Studies courses.
 (3 credit hours)

 • SPR 6301Spiritual Theology